bellingcat/toolkit/gitbook/tools/google-account-finder-(epieos)/json.md

   ],
   "name": "Google Account Finder (EPIEOS)",
   "url": "https://tools.epieos.com/google-account.php",
   "description": "Find the profile picture and public Google Map Reviews + Photos associated with a G-mail adress.
-Also checks for phone numbers, and checks for email addresses on social networks ", "cost": "Free"
+Also checks for phone numbers, and checks for email addresses on social networks", "cost": "Free"
 }
 ```